anjanik012/suto/PROTOCOL.md

 ### Message types

 `SUTO_C_GET_SALT` - Sent by Android client to desktop after successfull _TCP_ connection.
 This message requests the Linux passwaord salt of the user.
 This is one-time only.
 The android client should save this for later use.
+This is required for regenerating the password hash of the user trying to authenticate on Android client.

-`SUTO_SALT_%s` - Sent by desktop upon salt request. _%s_ is a placeholder which will be replaced by the salt.
+`SUTO_SALT_%s` - Sent by desktop upon password salt request. _%s_ is a placeholder which will be replaced by the salt.

-`SUTO_C_GET_RSTRING` - Sent by Android client to desktop after ensuring that it has password salt.
-This message requests the random string from the desktop.
+`SUTO_C_GET_RSALT` - Sent by Android client to desktop after ensuring that it has password salt.
+This message requests the random salt from the desktop to make a new salted hash of the password hash on android client.

-`SUTO_RSTRING_%s` - Sent by desktop upon random string request. _%s_ is a placeholder which will be replaced by the random string.
+`SUTO_RSALT_%s` - Sent by desktop upon random string request. _%s_ is a placeholder which will be replaced by the random salt.

-`SUTO_C_F_HASH_%s` - Sent by the client for authentication. _%s_ is a placeholder which will be replaced by the final _sha512_ hash of _password hash + Random String_.
+`SUTO_C_F_HASH_%s` - Sent by the client for authentication. _%s_ is a placeholder which will be replaced by the final hash of _password hash_ with salt _random salt_ received by desktop.
+The final hash must be generated only using a hash function based on _glibc's_ `crypt()` function which is the standard function for calculating password hash on UNIX.

 ## Authentication done.